 Only full papers may be submitted, preferably in pdf-format.
 Papers should be submitted to: Aneta Kaczynska, email@example.com

 Authors are allowed to submit more than one paper.
 We will confirm receipt of your submission.All submitted papers will be peer reviewed according to a high-quality and fast referee process.
-You will receive an e-mail indicating whether your paper is accepted for presentation during the workshop or not before December 15, 2020.
+You will receive an e-mail indicating whether your paper is accepted for presentation during the workshop or not January or February 2021 at the latest.